Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 The first vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-On the other hand, taking kerb weight as an important factor into account, Alto offers a marginal difference of 5% more metal.
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Alto offers a marginal difference of 5% more metal.

 Reliability